-Considering the control area, the RDS Puranga, the forest area was almost unchanged.
+Considering the control area, the RDS Puranga,

+the forest area was almost unchanged.
 It reduced from 78 400 ha in 1999 to 78 100 ha in 2015.
 In this area, bare ground has increased, though less than in the two pilots.
 Figure 3 gives an overview of the developments in forest cover.

-Emphasizing the uncertainties with clouds and implications of the 2014 drought, we conclude that REDD+/Bolsa Floresta does not seem to have had any impact on the trends of deforestation.
-We note that other activities apart from the use of forests by local communities are an important element in this, i.e., real estate developments and illegal logging.
-We also note that there appears to be increased awareness among communities that primary forests should not be cut for agricultural expansion.
+Emphasizing the uncertainties with clouds and implications of the 2014 drought, we conclude that there seems to be no less deforestation in REDD+ pilots than in the control area.
+There are two important caveats to this conclusion.
+First, in the APA Rio Negro the Bolsa Floresta program was not fully implemented - i.e., only the Family component was established.
+Second, in the RDS Rio Negro, a large fraction of the deforestation seems to be caused by real estate developments and illegal logging and not in the villages where Bolsa Floresta operates.
+Further research is needed to clarify this.
+We note that there appears to be increased awareness among communities that primary forests should not be cut for agricultural expansion.
 This may have implications for forest cover in the longer term.